 \myparagraph{Maven Central} \maven packages are stored in a directory structure organized by namespace, package name, and version number.
 Each version of a package contains several files for use by the downstream user.
 These typically include $.jar$, $.pom$, $.xml$, and $.json$ files which include the package, source distributions, tests, documentation, or manifest information.
 Each of the files included in a package version typically has a corresponding PGP signature file with a $.asc$ extension.

-In a similar fashion to \pypi, we used ecosyste.ms' data dump from 22 Oct 2023 to collect packages from \maven.
+We used ecosyste.ms' data dump from \ecoDate to collect packages from \maven.
 This data dump contains a list of package distributions and associated metadata for each package hosted on \maven.

 \myparagraph{Docker Hub} \docker packages are organized into \textit{repositories} which are collections of \textit{images}.
 Each repository contains \textit{tags} which are versions of the image.
-These tags can be signed using Docker Content Trust (DCT) or Sigstore's Cosign.
-DCT is a Docker-specific signing tool which uses Notary~\cite{notary} under the hood.
-Cosign is a general-purpose signing tool which can be used to sign any container image.
+These tags can be signed using Docker Content Trust (DCT).
+DCT is a Docker-specific signing tool built on Notary~\cite{notary}.

-To collect all packages from \docker between \startDate and \finishDate, we use ecosyste.ms' data dump~\footnote{ We use \url{https://ecosyste.ms/} to get this list, however, after a review of their API source, we found that their list of packages is built by continually appending a ``list'' with the most recently uploaded packages from Docker Hub.
+To collect all packages from \docker between \startDate and \finishDate, we use ecosyste.ms' data dump \JD{Taylor, please place the following in one of the READMEs in your github artifact, but not here in the paper: We use \url{https://ecosyste.ms/} to get this list, however, after a review of their API source, we found that their list of packages is built by continually appending a ``list'' with the most recently uploaded packages from Docker Hub.